 Conclusion

-Sanding plaster is a vital step in achieving a smooth, professional finish on your walls.
+Sanding plaster is vital in achieving a smooth, professional finish on your walls.
 Whether you’re preparing for paint or wallpaper, following these steps ensures your surface is flawless and ready for the next stage.
-Remember to prioritize safety, choose the right tools, and take your time for the best results.
+Remember to prioritise safety, choose the right tools, and take your time for the best results.

 By carefully sanding your plastered walls and avoiding common mistakes, you’ll be rewarded with a smooth, polished surface that enhances the aesthetic of your space.